 Check-out inspection.
 First we compare the damages of the resident’s room at the time of check-out to its condition described on the check-in.
 If any damages are noticed compared to the room’s original condition, the Housing Office will charge the student the cost of repairing/cleaning these damages.
 With respect to cleanliness, the room is expected to be perfectly clean at check-out time to receive a full refund, regardless of the check-in cleanliness.

 Paperwork.
-Next, there is a lot of paperwork (mostly electronic “paperwork”) that Housing Office staff must complete.
+Next, the Housing Office reviews the check-out reports and the cleaning bills for each room.
 This can take one to three weeks – check outs for hundreds of residents are processed at once.
-After this paperwork is complete it is submitted to another department who is responsible for creating the refund cheques, bank drafts, and wire transfers.
+After this process is complete it is submitted to the finance department who is responsible for creating the refund cheques, bank drafts, and wire transfers.

 When to contact the Campus Living